6 Minute Read

 1. Check in with your financial advisor.

-The back-to-school season is the perfect time to schedule a sit-down with your financial advisor to review your retirement plan, including your investing portfolio.
-That’s because investing isn’t a set-it-and-forget-it arrangement.
-You need to know where your money is going and how it is performing.
-Make sure you understand how your contributions are allocated, any fees that are being charged, and any changes your advisor might suggest based on the current market.
+Remember—investing isn’t a set-it-and-forget-it arrangement.
+You need to know where your money is going and how it’s performing.
+So, no matter where you are in your investing, schedule a sit-down with your financial advisor to review your retirement plan, including your investing portfolio.
+Make sure you understand how your contributions are allocated, any fees you’re being charged, and any changes your advisor might suggest to increase your progress toward your retirement goals.

-What else should you ask your investing professional during your annual check-in?
+What else should you ask your investing professional during this time?
 Consider these questions:

 - Overall, how are my investments doing?